Joanneyoung01/Joanneyoung01/README.md

 <div align="right">March 2020 - July 2020</div>

-I was a student on a 16-week intensive software engineering boot camp.
+A 16-week intensive software engineering boot camp.
 I was working in a group setting following an Agile framework, using daily standups to ensure delivery of our target features.
 We used a TDD approach to create a series of full-stack applications using a combination of Ruby and Javascript with frameworks such as Node and React.

 - Always aiming to sharpen my toolset & craft well-written, readable code
 - Staying curious with new and popular technologies